 Are we descendants of emperors from the Southern Chen dynasty or did our branch take a detour to Fujian?
 According to Hanson Chan, we are descended from Chen Shi's 4th son Chen 諶 through his descendant Shi Kui 世逵 and Shi Kui's son Shang Zhi 尚之.
 Shi Kui's descendants started the Fujian branch of the Chen family.

-Al and Philip show a different line of descent that sometimes overlaps with Hanson's version, but both of them include the Emperors of the Southern Chen Dynasty, which Hanson bypasses to follow Philip's Fujian line of ancestors then rejoin's Philip's Chen dynasty line of descent several generations before Chen Feng Tai.
+Al and Philip show a different line of descent that sometimes overlaps with Hanson's version, but both of them include the Emperors of the Southern Chen Dynasty, which Hanson bypasses to follow Philip's Fujian line of ancestors then rejoin's Philip's Chen dynastic line of descent several generations before Chen Feng Tai.

-Since I do not have access to primary or secondary sources, I have decided to use Hanson's version as the basis for my genealogy, while acknowledging the stories represented in Al and Philip's alternative lineages.
+Since I do not have access to primary or secondary sources, I have decided to use Hanson's version as the basis for my genealogy, while acknowledging Al and Philip's alternative lineages.
 While this choice may be somewhat arbitrary, Hanson does have the following advantages: 1.)
 Chinese literacy that allows him to read other sources in Chinese, 2.) he is the closest relative of the three, and 3.) we use the same primary source, the Chazhou Village Chin Family Zupu.

 I'll be cleaning up my documents to reflect this change, and add sidebars or supplemental blog posts that present the alternative narratives presented by Philip and Al.